Best things to do on the Sunshine Coast

 - Visit the Eumundi Markets in the lush Sunshine Coast hinterland

-- Laze a day away on the Sunshine Coast’s magnificent beaches
+- Laze a day away on any one of the Sunshine Coast’s magnificent beaches

 The Best Things to do on the Sunshine Coast